sbacky/Webscraper/README.md

 Uses collections.Counter() to count each words occurance and place in a dictionary.
 Also used to modify dictionary by taking away common words and symbols that shouldnt be considered in the final result.

 Uses argparse to implement command line arguments for easy CLI use.
 See table [here](#webscraper)

+### Version 0.1.1

+Added search type to specify whether to search for meta tags or for body text.
+Default is to search for body text.
+This is set by the -s or --search flag followed by "b" or "body" for body text, "m" or "meta" for meta tags, or "a" or "all" for both body text and meta tags.
+Meta tags are returned below the url they are found at and printed in the console.

+Added InvalidSearchType Exception raised if the search type is not a valid selection.
+Search type must be one of the selections described above otherwise this exception will be raised.

+Refactored code to separate code handling body text from code handling meta tags.
+This can be further refactored to take out similar code for handling the urls.

+Update main() to use match case for search type.
+This can match any number of search types and is easily extendible if more search types are added.

+### Future Updates

+Export results to a specified file instead of to the console.
+Can be an additional argument to output results to a specified file.
+Need to check if file path is valid and file and user have appropriate permissions.